 Dr Matthew Klugman

-Australian Research Council DECRA Fellow, Institute of Sport, Exercise and Active Living
+Australian Research Council DECRA Fellow, Institute for Health and Sport

 Matthew Klugman is the Deputy Director of the Sport in Society Research Progam and the leader of the Sport, Heritage & Cultures Research Group.
 Matthew researches and teaches in the history of sport, and his research interests include those who love and hate sport, and the intersections of sport, passions, bodies, race, gender, sexuality, religion, and migration.